WED 5 SEP, 9:30AM – 4:40PM

 The Hauraki Gulf’s broad expanse of sheltered waters dotted with green island havens for rare native wildlife and resourceful island folk, make the beautiful Hauraki Gulf Marine Park an inspiration for many.

-Join us for the annual Hauraki Gulf Marine Park Seminar to experience stories told by poets, writers and songwriters who call the Gulf home, and researchers who strive to understand its bird song and underwater chorus.
-You will hear of the challenges facing marine protection in the park, efforts to restore the once vast mussel beds, and new astro-tourism opportunities as Aotea/Great Barrier Islanders embrace their new Dark Sky Sanctuary status.
+The annual Hauraki Gulf Marine Park Seminar was held on Wednesday 5th September at the Auckland War Memorial Museum.
+Stories were shared by poets, writers and songwriters who call the Gulf home, and researchers who strive to understand its birdsong and underwater chorus.
+We heard of the challenges facing marine protection in the park, efforts to restore the once vast mussel beds, and new astro-tourism opportunities as Aotea/Great Barrier Islanders embrace their new Dark Sky Sanctuary status.

 An award-winning novelist, short story writer and essayist Paula Morris currently teaches creative writing at Auckland University.
 Of Ngati Wai and English descent, Paula has ties with Pakiri.